INoLiao/nbaWebsite/index.md

 ### Voting
 <div align="justify">
-To prevent bias from single machine learning model, a voting mechanism, as shown in Figure 6, is applied to make the prediction decision more convincing.
+To prevent bias from a single machine learning model, a voting mechanism, as shown in Figure 6, is applied to make the prediction decision more convincing.
 5 machine learning models, including Logistic Regression, SVM, XGBoost, GBDT, and AdaBoost, are considered in the voting model owing to their better performance.
 The voting mechanism is simple.
-The decision agreed by most of the models are the final decision.
+The decision agreed by most of the models is the final decision.
 Furthermore, the ratio of agreed votes to total votes is an indicator implying the confidence level of the final decision.
 </div>

 <br>